 Alternative 4 includes a 3.1-mile re-route of the proposed Project route, between Mile 17.5 and Mile 20.3 of the proposed Project route, so that Alternative 4 diverts from the proposed route at Mile 17.5 and re-joins it at Alternative 4 Mile 20.6.
 The purposed of this re-route is to circumvent the Veluzat Motion Picture Ranch within the ANF.
 Alternative 4 is 0.3 miles longer than the proposed Project and would require 2.5 miles of new designated Utility Corridor through the ANF, of which one mile is on NFS lands, in addition to 1.1 mile of new ROW at Antelope Substation.
 The segment of transmission line affected by the re-route for this alternative would be located in the same general area as the proposed Project.
-Therefore, the same overall hydrologic features and distinctions are applicable to Alternative 4 as the proposed Project.
-Alternative 4 would have the same affected environment described for the proposed Project in Section C.8.1 and summarized in Section C.8.6.1.
+Therefore, the same overall hydrologic features and distinctions are applicable to Alternative 4 as the proposed Project in Section C.8.1 and summarized in Section C.8.6.1.